Menu

 Special Programming

-Hill clinics: Getting up and down hills can be scary, but it's an essential skill!
-To help you develop your skills and confidence, we offer special clinics that focus only on hills (usually at Highlands, where there is a good hill to do this).
-You register when you sign up for trips online.
+Hills for Beginners & Intermediate (L1-3): Getting up and down hills can be scary, but it's an essential skill!
+To help you develop your skills and confidence, we offer special clinics that focus only on hills, usually at resorts where there are good size hills to practice your skills.

-Ski Better, Faster: This special clinic is for L3 students + who have familiarity with all the major techniques in either skate or classic (whichever one is offered).
-Skiing to the trail and your abilities is key to skiing more efficiently (and thus faster), so this clinic works on how to transition between techniques to get the most of out of your skiing.
-You register when you sign up for trips online.
+Trail Handling for Intermediate Skiers (Level 3+): These special clinics are for students who have some familiarity with basic techniques in either skate or classic (whichever one is offered).
+Skiing to the trail conditions and your abilities is key to skiing more efficiently and faster, so this clinic works on how to transition between techniques to get the most of out of your skiing.

 Powered by Wild Apricot Membership Software